juxuechen/ShareKit/Classes/ShareKit/Sharers/Services/Evernote/SHKEvernote.md

 	imgResource.attributes = imgAttr;

 	[resources addObject:imgResource];
-	// Plural embed images are supported,
-	// but this makes slow sharing process
-	[content appendFormat:@"<p><img src=\"%@\" /></p>",myImageURL];
+	// You can attach multiple images, but this may slow down the sharing process [content appendFormat:@"<p><img src=\"%@\" /></p>",myImageURL];
 	// img element will be replaced with en-media element automatically.